-- The first part of this is completed by the member of staff requesting permission for the visit.
+• The first part of this is completed by the member of staff requesting permission for the visit.
 It is given to the head for completion of the second part of the form.
 The fully completed form is then returned to the applicant.
 A copy is kept by the head and EVC.
-(EV forms 1a and b) - Complete the educational visit form appropriate to year group, which is to be found in curriculum
+(Appendix 1)

-Advise on driving a school minibus
+Advice on driving a school minibus